Watch Kids’ Cartoons From Around the World

 Because not everyone living and growing up in Canada is exactly the same, cartoons shouldn’t all be exactly the same either.
 This, in essence, is the idea behind the Talespinners Collection, a series of short NFB animation from the early 2000s.

 Created for children aged 5 to 9, the Talespinners cartoons use vibrant animation to bring popular stories from a wide range of cultural communities to the screen.
-Usually 7 or 8 minutes in length, these animation films tackle a vast array of issues – from asthma to immigration and literacy to cultural traditions – in fun, colourful ways.
+Usually 7 or 8 minutes in length, these animation films tackle a vast array of topics – from asthma to immigration and literacy to cultural traditions – in fun, colourful ways.

 Gather the little ones and watch them all below: